nadiavictoria/ShopMaiBeli/README.md

 - The training job should point to `data/workflows/train.jsonl`, not the whole `data/workflows/` directory.
 - The directory contains multiple `.jsonl` files, and using the directory would mix in older datasets unintentionally.
 - Training order is shuffled by the trainer during training, so the physical line order in `train.jsonl` does not control epoch order.
+- The current SFT setup uses the lean prompt at `models/prompts/workflow_gen_sft.txt`.

 If you are using Slurm, submit the checked-in [train_sft.slurm](train_sft.slurm):